theatre building cleaned

 TV Gets In On The Act

-In 2005, a half-hour documentary about Howick Little Theatre, one of Auckland's foremost community theatres, featured in TV1's Artsville slot on national television.
-Filming took place over three months during the rehearsals and season of Roger Hall's Take a Chance on Me, directed by Penelope Elliot, which was part of the theatre's 50th Jubilee line-up in 2004.
+In 2005, a half-hour documentary about Howick Little Theatre featured on TV1's Artsville.
+Filming took place over three months during the rehearsals and season of Roger Hall's Take a Chance on Me, which was part of the theatre's 50th Jubilee in 2004.
 The programme was highlighted in a New Zealand Listener article

 Then in 2014, RNZ came calling for HLT's Diamond Jubilee.
-Justin Gregory visited the theatre to meet and interview some longstanding members and find out how HLT had survived for so long.
-He asked who had been there the longest.
-Foundation member Sheila Parks put up her hand.
+Justin Gregory visited to interview some longstanding members and find out how HLT had continued to thrive for so long.
+When he asked who had been there the longest, foundation member Sheila Parks put up her hand.
 Hear the interview.

 Historical Records

-For details of executive committees, directors, productions, award winners, and the venues used by Howick Little Theatre in the years to 1974, when the theatre got its own venue, see:
+For historical records and details of the venues used by HLT in the years to 1974, when the theatre got its own venue, see:

 HLT Records 1954-74